Purpose

 format_type_options

-If the external data file contains
+If the external table data file contains

-For V4.3.5,
+For V4.3.5, support for

-IGNORE_LAST_EMPTY_COLUMNis supported starting from V4.3.5 BP2.
+IGNORE_LAST_EMPTY_COLUMNwas introduced starting from V4.3.5 BP2.

 Considerations

-- If an external file is modified, the external table accesses the latest data of the external file.
+- When an external file is modified, the external table accesses the latest data of the external file.
 If the modification of the external file and the query of the external table are performed concurrently, unexpected results may occur.
 Therefore, avoid modifying the external file while querying the external table.

 Examples